trumberger/monitoring-wiki/Team-Guidelines/Creating-your-Developer-Azure-Environment.md

 ### Complete the Deployment
 Go back to your release pipeline and deploy the MonitoringAgent environment.
+**NOTE: You may get a failure with a few resources saying "Conflict".
+If you get this, re-run the deployment and it will work second time.
+This is due to an as-yet undiagnosed occasional error deploying Azure PowerShell modules.**
 ## Conclusion
 You should now have three fully deployed resource groups in the DEV subscription.